 Linda is an experienced technical program manager and business development professional with a broad background in biochemical/biomedical engineering.
 As the Director of Biomedical R&D at Giner, Inc. since 2001, she led the development of the oxygenated cell implant technology, and is leading the effort to seek investors and strategic partners to accelerate the path to the clinic.
-She is also leading the development of the Portable Pancreas Preservation System (P3S™ System), a transportation device for a donated pancreas organ, which incorporates an portable oxygen generator.
-Previously, Linda led the commercialization of the Giner transdermal alcohol sensor in the criminal justice market which has generated $5M in revenues for the company; currently the company is leveraging that success to make medical and consumer market products.
+She is also leading the development of the Portable Pancreas Preservation System (P3S™ System), a transportation device for a donated pancreas organ, which incorporates a portable oxygen generator.
+Previously, Linda led the development and launch of the Giner transdermal alcohol sensor into criminal justice markets in 2010.
 Previously, she was a scientist at CytoTherapeutics where she modified the cellular environment for their pain management cell encapsulation technology.
 Linda is a named inventor on 6 issued and pending U.S. patents, as well as additional international patents.
-Linda received her Ph.D. in Chemical Engineering with a minor in Biochemistry from Cornell University in the area of mammalian cell adhesion.
+Linda received her PhD in Chemical Engineering with a minor in Biochemistry from Cornell University in the area of mammalian cell adhesion.